NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       The Intel nGraph library uses a function graph to represent an ``op``'s parameters and results.

+   fusion

+      Fusion is the fusing, combining, merging, collapsing, or refactoring of a graph's functional operations (``ops``) into one or more of nGraph's core ops.

    op

       An op represents an operation.
 Ops are stateless and have zero